 Following productive stays with the Browns and Falcons, one of the most versatile players in NFL history landed with the Chargers in his ninth season.
 An otherwise forgettable Bolts team at least had Metcalf, who reminded the football world of his talents.
 Once an explosive chess piece at running back, Metcalf was a full-blown wideout/return man by 1997.
 He returned three punts for touchdowns to earn his second All-Pro honor for this skill and aided the Chargers with 40 receptions for 576 yards as a receiver.
 Aided by this diverse display for a 4-12 team, Metcalf played until 2002.

 Emergency trade acquisition Sam Bradford set the NFL's completion percentage record in 2016 but suffered yet another knee injury the following September.
 Enter Keenum.
-A former undrafted nomad, Keenum signed a one-year, $2 million deal that offseason.
+A former undrafted nomad, Keenum signed a one-year, $2 million deal in 2017.
 Stunningly, he steered the Vikings to a 13-3 season and the NFC's No. 2 seed.
 Keenum's 22-TD/7-INT season produced the No. 1 QB DVOA mark, and the Minneapolis Miracle play overshadows the Keenum-Drew Brees playoff duel that ended with 318 Keenum yards.
 This turned out to be an aberration for Keenum, but the glorious fluke doubled as the Vikings' 2010s apex.